Knowledge base

 Preamble

-- By buying a domain name from Infomaniak, you get 1 free email address as well as a basic web space of 10 MB That's the Starter offer.
+- By purchasing a domain name from Infomaniak, you get 1 free email address and a basic Web space of 10 Mo.
+This is the Starter offer.

-- Adjust the number of email addresses to be added to the Mail Service Thanks to the command assistant, pay to complete the change of offer.
+- Adjust the number of email addresses to add to the Mail Service using the order assistant, pay to complete the offer change.

 This guide details the various states in which a domain name can be.